qibebt-bioinfo/meta-storms/README.md

 ## Pre-computing

-To use Meta-Storms, all sequences of microbiome samples must be pre-computed and profiled against the Greengenes database (version 13-8) by [Parallel-META 3 ](http://bioinfo.single-cell.cn/parallel-meta.html)(version 3.2 or higher; [*http://bioinfo.single-cell.cn/software.html*](http://bioinfo.single-cell.cn/software.html)) or QIIME (version 1.9.1; [*http://qiime.org*](http://qiime.org/)).
+To use Meta-Storms, all sequences of microbiome samples must be pre-computed and profiled against the Greengenes database (version 13-8) by [Parallel-META 3 ](http://bioinfo.single-cell.cn/parallel-meta.html)(version 3.2 or higher) or [QIIME](http://qiime.org/) (version 1.9.1;).
 Then the profiling results will be used as input to Meta-Storms 2.

 ### Pre-computing by Parallel-META 3